 By all accounts, dive watches are not standard time-telling devices.
-As the name suggests, compared to the average timepiece, these watches were created to go under the water.
-And we’re not talking about a quick dip, either.
+Compared to the average timepiece, these watches were created to go underwater, as the name suggests.
+We’re not talking about a quick dip, either.
 We mean hundreds of meters down.
-That’s why you’ll find that most dive watches are accompanied by a depth rating.
-Most dive watches are able to function at depths of 100 meters with some pushing to 200 meters and, in some cases, even 300 meters and beyond.
+That’s why you’ll find that a depth rating accompanies most dive watches.
+Most dive watches are designed to function at depths of 100 meters, with some pushing to 200 meters and, in some cases, even 300 meters and beyond.

 But that’s not all.
-To legitimately call your watch a dive watch, it actually needs to tick certain boxes.
+To legitimately call your watch a dive watch, it needs to tick very specific boxes.
 According to the International Organization for Standardization, which updated its dive watch standards in 2018, to call your watch a “dive watch,” it must: